-Warlord Games have announced a new player initiative, the Gate Builders, applications for which close Sunday 15th January 2017.
+Warlord Games have announced a new player initiative, the Gate Builders.
 These are to be a group of experienced players who aim to promote Antares, not only in their geographical area but across the hobby as a whole.
 I was lucky to be the first of the Gate Builders, and I was asked to post my replies to a few questions about what it means to be a Gate Builder (article is also up on Warlord Site).

 What are Gate Builders about?